ArweaveTeam/arweave/integrating_arweave.md

 The ID of the last transaction made from the same address base64url encoded.
 If no previous transactions have been made from the address this field is set to an empty string.

 **[owner]**
-The modulus of the RSA key pair for the wallet making the transaction base64url encoded.
+The modulus of the RSA key pair corresponding to the wallet making the transaction, base64url encoded.

 **[target]**
 If making a financial transaction this field contains the wallet address of the recipient base64url encoded.
 If the transaction is not a financial this field is set to an empty string.

-A wallet address is a SHA256 hash of the raw unencoded RSA modulus.
+A wallet address is a base64url encoded SHA256 hash of the raw unencoded RSA modulus.

 **[quantity]**
 If making a financial transaction this field contains the amount in Winston to be sent to the receiving wallet.
 If the transaction is not financial this field is set to the string "0".

-(1 AR = 1000000000000 Winston).
+(1 AR = 1000000000000 (1e+12) Winston).

 **[type]**
 This field specifies the type of transaction, transactions can either be 'data' or 'transfer'.